AntonisTorb/YT-Live-Chat-Replayer/README.md

 The three input fields to the right of the `Stop` button represent the `hours`, `minutes` and `seconds` of the current playback timestamp.
 If you want you can edit them and press the `Go` button to jump to a specific timestamp (Note: if the timestamp selected this way is longer than the last chat timestamp, then playback will continue with no new messages appearing, so please keep in mind to stay within the limits).

-Next to the `Go` button is a checkbox with the option for the chat window to receive [off-focus events](#off-focus-startpauseresume).
+At the far right you will find the `Exit` button to quit the app, and to it's left the `Settings` button.
+Pressing the `Settings` button opens a small area between the chat window and the controls at the bottom, where you can update some settings on the go.

+ In the settings area you will find the checkbox `Off-focus events`, allowing the chat window to receive [off-focus events](#off-focus-startpauseresume), as well as an `Opacity` spin element, allowing you to modify the opacity of the window while it's running.
+Please refer to the [Settings](#settings) section for all available settings.

 ## Notable features